WhiteflagProtocol/whiteflag-standard/wf-specification.md

 #### 5.1.2.1 Method 1: URL Validation

-The URL contained in the VerificationData field an `A1` message must point to web resource.
-This allows the blockchain account to be linked to a web site, social media account, or any other web resource that identifies the originator.
+The URL contained in the `VerificationData` field an `A1` message must point to web resource.
+This allows the blockchain account to be linked to a website, social media account, or any other web resource that identifies the originator.
 Consequently, the identification is as strong as the web resource used.

 The URL should use the `https:` scheme to be able to ensure the validity of the resource.

-At the URL, a flattened JSON Web Signature JSON serialization (JWS-JS) formatted object i.a.w.
+At the URL, a flattened JSON Web Signature JSON serialisation (JWS-JS) formatted object i.a.w.
 RFC 7515 - JSON Web Signature (JWS) must be found.
 This object contains a JSON object with authentication information together with a single digital signature.